-According to the U.S. Bureau of Labor Statistics (BLS), the employment of top executives, including VPs of operations, will grow steadily in coming years.
-A strong demand for skilled operations and human resources professionals will continue, as business becomes more complex and organizations focus on attracting and retaining a strong workforce to support strategic goals.
-Executive positions are competitive; HR professionals with business experience, advanced degrees and industry certification should enjoy the best high-level job opportunities.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of top executives, including VPs of operations, is expected to grow through 2024.
+A strong demand for skilled operations and human resources professionals is projected to continue, as business becomes more complex and organizations focus on attracting and retaining a strong workforce to support strategic goals.
+Executive positions are often competitive; HR professionals with business experience, advanced degrees and industry certification should enjoy the best high-level job opportunities.

-Vice presidents of operations are responsible for a variety of job duties, all with a goal of positively impacting an organization’s bottom line.
+A vice president of operations can be responsible for a variety of job duties, along with a goal of positively impacting an organization’s bottom line.
 They often plan, direct and coordinate operations in support of a company’s growth.
-Typical duties include formulating policies and strategic plans for future growth, and managing daily operations of personnel, purchasing, administration and other departments.
+Typical duties also include formulating policies and strategic plans for future growth, and managing daily operations of personnel, purchasing, administration and other departments.

-Specific job duties of a VP of operations vary according to the industry and size of the company.
-Some may oversee manufacturing or sales, while others are responsible for improving operational efficiency in a targeted area, such as customer engagement or online marketing.
-Vice presidents of operations are often required to monitor revenue margins for worker productivity, and developing guidelines for personnel evaluations, staff advancement and recruitment procedures.
+Specific job duties of a VP of operations may vary according to the industry and size of the company.
+Some may oversee manufacturing or sales, while others may be responsible for improving operational efficiency in a targeted area, such as customer engagement or online marketing.
+A VP of operations may also be required to monitor revenue margins for worker productivity, and develop guidelines for personnel evaluations, staff advancement and recruitment procedures.

-Additional duties for the VP of operations may include formulating training and incentive plans; maintaining efficient team structure and performance through analytics, processes and tools; maximizing new client engagement; and working with the leadership team to develop plans to meet future needs.
+Additional duties for the VP of operations can include formulating training and incentive plans, maintaining efficient team structure and performance through analytics, processes and tools, maximizing new client engagement and working with the leadership team to develop plans to meet future needs.

-Vice presidents of operations will typically be responsible for maintaining profit margins in all areas, according to established objectives.
-They may also develop or maintain internal control systems to ensure accountability.
+Generally, they are also responsible for maintaining profit margins, according to established objectives, and develop or maintain internal control systems to ensure accountability.
 In addition, these executives are often required to develop strong relationships with outside partners, such as vendors and advisors, as well as internal partners, including department supervisors and co-executives.

-Most senior-level executive positions, such as VP of operations, require at minimum a bachelor’s degree in business, human resources or a similar field.
-Because of the skills required of an effective VP of operations, many employers show preference to candidates with extensive experience, professional training, industry certifications or advanced degrees.
-Most individuals aspiring to the executive level would find it beneficial to obtain education beyond a bachelor’s degree, such as an HR master certificate or Masters in Human Resources.
+Most senior-level executive positions require at least a bachelor’s degree in business, human resources or a similar field.
+Because of the skills required of an effective VP of operations, employers may show preference to candidates with extensive experience, professional training, industry certifications or advanced degrees.
+Individuals aspiring to the executive level may find it beneficial to obtain education beyond a bachelor’s degree, such as an HR Certificate or a Master's in Human Resources.